MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 1. In the left navigation, change the area to **Projects**.
 1. Select the project to re-import estimates to create budget.
 1. On the project page, select **Budget**, and then select **Reimport estimates**.
-1. A confirmation dialog will open to confirm if you want to reimport estimates as it would delete all budget lines and recreate from estimates.
+1. A confirmation dialog will open to confirm if you want to reimport estimates, as it would delete all budget lines and recreate budget from estimates.
 1. Click **OK** to reimport.
-This would open the **Import from estimates** dialog and follow the steps mentioned in the section [Create budget from estimates](create-project-budget-from-estimates.md#creating-budget-from-estimates)
+This would open the **Import from estimates** dialog and you can follow the steps mentioned in the section [Create budget from estimates](create-project-budget-from-estimates.md#creating-budget-from-estimates)